 What is Community Assistance?

-Community Assistance is unique.
-It began as a ministry of Mount Olivet United Methodist Church in 2007.
+Community Assistance began as a ministry of Mount Olivet United Methodist Church in 2007.
 Then it affiliated with GRACE Ministries, which made it part of a network of United Methodist-supported organizations.
 Now, it is supported by a diverse group of faith communities, individuals, local businesses, foundations and social service organizations.
 Generous financial contributions and hands-on help from our partners make it possible to serve a growing population of low-income residents from our community.

 Offering Hospitality & Hope